 light-headedness or blurred vision

 fever or other signs of infection, such as a sore throat

 fever, muscle weakness, loss of appetite and fatigue

 red or purple spots visible through your skin

-shortness of breath, tight chest, wheezing or difficulty breathing
+tightness of the chest, wheezing, coughing or difficulty breathing